Urukat/AE-Flow/blogpost.md

 # 6. Contribution

-Yikun GU: study the structure, construct the repository, and write blogpost.
+Yikun GU: study the model structure, construct the repository, and write blogpost.

-Pengfei HU: studying codes, reproducing, and running experiments.
+Pengfei HU: study codes, reproduce other implementations, and run experiments.